crissyfield/troll-a/README.md

 "url" can be either a regular HTTP or HTTPS reference ("https://domain/path"), an Amazon S3 reference ("s3://bucket/path"), a file path (either "file:///path" or simply "path"), or a dash ("-") to read from STDIN.
-If the data is compressed with either GZip, BZip2, XZ, or ZStd it is automatically decompressed.
+If "url" is missing data is read from STDIN.
+If the input data is compressed with either GZip, BZip2, XZ, or ZStd it is automatically decompressed.
 ZStd with a prepended custom dictionary (as used by "*.megawarc.warc.zstd") is also handled transparently.

 This tool uses rules from the Gitleaks project (https://gitleaks.io) to detect secrets.